1. I am not very interested in therapy but I need medication management. Is this available?

 15. Can I use the after-hours emergency line for medication refills?

-No. The after-hours emergency line is for established patients to get brief assistance in navigating psychiatric emergencies in which they are in immediate danger of harming themselves or someone els by connecting them to appropriate community resources.
-Please use the steps listed above for medication refills.
-Please be aware that medication refills are completed according to the guidelines above and only during regular business hours Monday through Friday and dependent on provider availability and may take up to 72 business hours to complete.
+No. The after-hours emergency line is for established patients to get brief assistance in navigating psychiatric emergencies in which they are in immediate danger of harming themselves or someone else by connecting them to appropriate community resources.
+Please use the steps listed above in FAQ #7 for medication refills.
+Please be aware that medication refills are completed according to the guidelines above and only during regular business hours, Monday - Friday.
+They are dependent on provider availability and may take up to 72 business hours to complete.

 17. Why do I work with two different providers here at MABH?